DhanashreeKamath/ClubWebsite/README.md

 (iv)
 `myArray2.sort(noCaseSort);`
-sort() method here  will  sort  the array elements in place  by calling "nocasefunction" and returns sorted array.
+sort() method here  will  sort  the array elements in place  by calling "noCaseSort" and returns sorted array.

 ### (c)
 (i)